🔑Updating Service User Authentication to Keypair

 Yuki now fully supports this authentication method in our proxy.
 To ensure uninterrupted service, all customers must update their authentication settings in both Snowflake and Yuki.

-Follow Snowflake to configure Keypair Authentication.
+Follow Snowflake guide to configure Keypair Authentication.

 Step 2: Update Keypair Authentication in Yuki